omniV1/CST-201/Notes/Topic_1_week 2_class_1.md

 a graph using nodes shows data

 Adjacent vertices are connected by an edge.

 The degree of a vertex is the number of edges connected to it.

 A subgraph is a graph within a graph, does not contain all the verticies.

 A path is the traversal of a graph, allows us to move from one point in a graph to another.

 A cycle when you leave one vertex and go clear back around to the same vertex.

 A Simple cycle is when you do not repeat edges or verticies.
-Except for the start / end.
+Except for the start / end. \

 The length of a path / cycle is the number of edges we go through.

 An Acyclic graph is one with no cycles.

 A directed path can only go one direction.

+simple directed path is